root-project/root/documentation/spectrum/Spectrum.md

 ![It is necessary to set different widths of clipping window in both dimensions](figures/image018.png)

-Spectrum after background estimation (clipping window 10 for x-direction, 20 for y- direction) and subtraction is given in Figure 1.9.
+Spectrum after background estimation (clipping window 10 for x-direction, 20 for y-direction) and subtraction is given in Figure 1.9.

 ![Spectrum after background estimation (clipping window 10 for x-direction, 20 for y- direction) and subtraction](figures/image020.png)